spine-tools/Spine-Toolbox/README.md

    (use find with 'environmental') or from a command prompt using `set PATH=%PATH%;[path-to-executable]` e.g.
    `set PATH=%PATH%;C:\Users\my_user_name\AppData\Local\Programs\Git\Cmd`.

-5. Get the latest version of `pip` (pip is a package manager for Python)
+5. Update `pip` (pip is a package manager for Python)

         python -m pip install --upgrade pip

+### Installation with Python and pipx

+This works best for users that just want to use Spine Toolbox and keep it updated with new releases.
+The instructions below are written for Windows, but they also apply to Linux and Mac where applicable.

+Once you have completed the pre-installation steps:

-6. Install [pipx](https://pypa.github.io/pipx/). pipx helps in creating an isolated environment for Spine Toolbox to avoid package conflicts.
+1. Install [pipx](https://pypa.github.io/pipx/). pipx helps in creating an isolated environment for Spine Toolbox to avoid package conflicts.

         python -m pip install --user pipx
         python -m pipx ensurepath

-7. Restart the terminal or re-login for the changes of the latest command to take effect.
+2. Restart the terminal or re-login for the changes of the latest command to take effect.

-8. Choose which Toolbox version to install (**NOTE: There is no release version for Python 3.11, yet**).
+3. Choose which Toolbox version to install.
 Latest *release* version is installed using

         python -m pipx install spinetoolbox

-   or get the latest *development* version using
+   or the latest *development* version using

         python -m pipx install git+https://github.com/spine-tools/spinetoolbox-dev